Trauma Therapy in Florida, Kentucky, Missouri, and Tennessee

 • Struggling to trust others or feel safe

-• Reliving painful memories—or avoiding them at all costs
+• Reliving painful memories—or avoiding them entirely

 • Stuck in “survival mode,” even when everything around you seems fine

 These aren’t signs of weakness—they’re your nervous system’s way of protecting you after something it couldn’t fully process at the time.
+Trauma shapes how you think about yourself, others, and how you navigate the world.
+It impacts your relationships and how you connect with others, often leaving you feeling disconnected and isolated.

 The good news?
 Healing is possible.